 9. INDEPENDENT VERIFICATION OF PROOFS: Michigan Swimming reserves the right to independently verify all proofs of time.

-K. Relay Entry
+L. Relay Entry

 1. Each team may enter no more than two (2) relays in a relay event and the relays must be designated as “A” and “B” with the entry.